ivanape/java-performance-tips/README.md

 Instrumented profilers yield more information about an application, but can possibly have a greater effect on the application than a sampling profiler.
 Instrumented profilers should be set up to instrument small sections of the code—a few classes or packages.
 That limits their impact on the application’s performance.

+### Native Profilers
+Native profiling tools are those that profile the JVM itself.
+This allows visibility into what the JVM is doing, and if an application includes its own native libraries, it allows visibility into that code as well.
+Any native profiling tool can be used to profile the C code of the JVM (and of any native libraries), but some native-based tools can profile both the Java and C/C++ code of an application.

+## Java Flight Recorder

 ## Xlog
 - http://openjdk.java.net/jeps/158